 There are various and slight differences in recipes for Sweet Potato Casseroles.

-Some folks prefer casseroles very sweet.
-Others, don't.
+Some folks prefer casseroles that are very sweet.
+Others like me, do not.

-After all, the potato got it's name "Sweet Potato", because it was...
+After all, the potato got it's name "Sweet Potato", because it was well...
 SWEET!

 Some folks like to add flour to the crusty topping.
-Others don't.
-Nether do I.
+Others do not.

 Also, there are slight differences in preparing the ingredients before mixing them together.

 The following Sweet Potato Casserole Recipe is easy to make.

 Mix together the cold mashed sweet potatoes and granulated sugar in a stand mixing bowl.

 Stir in ground the cinnamon, ground nutmeg or ground allspice, and ground ginger.

 Stir in 1/2 stick of butter, softened at room temperature.